tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_json_console.md

 Strings are always enclosed inside quotation marks, and you use the plus sign `+` to concatenate strings with JavaScript variables, like `response`.

-Customizing log messages is helpful if you're logging various things to the console and need to flag them with an identifier.
+Customizing log messages is helpful if you're logging various outputs to the console and need to flag them with an identifier.

 ## <i class="fa fa-user-circle"></i> Inspect the payload